OfficeDev/Word-Add-in-Angular2-StyleChecker/README.md

     }
 });
 ```

-See the `replaceDocumentContent` method of the same file to see how the Word `insertText` and `nsertParagraph` methods are used to insert sample content into the document.
+See the `replaceDocumentContent` method of the same file to see how the Word `insertText` and `insertParagraph` methods are used to insert sample content into the document.

-See the rest of the code files to see how the design patterns from [Office Add-in UX Design Patterns Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) have been integrated into the Angular 2.0 framework.
+See the rest of the code files to see how the design patterns from [Office Add-in UX Design Patterns Code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code) have been integrated into the Angular 2 framework.

 ## Questions and comments